For talented scholars who have launched a university career but who need to build a team to address a distinct research problem

 Please note that each institution is limited to one bid only.

-Once a university has selected their chosen candidate, they should provide the Trust with the applicant’s name, departmental affiliation and email address.
+Once a university has selected their chosen candidate, they should send the applicant’s name, departmental affiliation and email address to Nicola Thorp at grants@leverhulme.ac.uk.
 Access will then be granted to the Leverhulme Trust Grants Management System.
 The recommended browser to use is Google Chrome.

 When completing the application form, please refer to the Application Help Notes.